py563/cv-hugo/content/blog/Learn-English-Australia-Plus/index.md

   - name: "site_preview"
     src: "assets/abclearnenglishcover.png"
 timeToRead: "10"
+featured: true
 ---

+Study English IELTS Preparation, is a series of English language programs which develops skills and strategies for intermediate to advanced learners of English - especially those preparing to take the IELTS test. <!--more-->

 We will deep-dive through the study English IELTS preparation course presented by Margot Politis and produced by the ABC, Australia's national public broadcaster.
 She holds an honors degree in Creative Arts & Drama Performance from Flinders University.
 Insearch team at the University of Technology, Sydney has drawn up the content for the learning series in association with Australia Broadcasting Network.